openspending/Farm-Subsidy/docs/scraper.rst

    the GitHub issue page and use a temporary schemeID like ``AT-TMP1``.

 .. note::
-   If the amount is provided in a national currency please convert with current exchange rate.
+   Please provide either the amount in Euro or in the national currency (e.g. for UK).
+   Don't make any implicit conversions, leave field not provided blank!

 UTF-8 Encoding